doximity/oauth2c/README.md

 A access token will be considered cached if:

 1. There is an access token cached under the same key; and
-2. the cached access token's scope is a superset of the scope being requested.
+2. The cached access token's scope is a superset of the scope being requested.

-For example, if the cached access token for when `user.id` returns `1` has the scope `["basic", "profile"]`, `cached?(user.id, scope: ["basic"])` will return true but `cached?(user.id, scope: ["basic", "other"])` will not.
+For example, if the cached access token for a key is present and has the scope `["basic", "profile"]` then `cached?(user.id, scope: ["basic"])` will return true but `cached?(user.id, scope: ["basic", "other"])` will not.

-However, whenever there is a cache token but not with the necessary scopes, a new token will be issue with the union between the cached token and the token being requested.
+However, whenever there is a cached token without the necessary scopes, a new token will be issued with a scope matching the union of the cached token's scope and the scope of the token being requested.
 In the example above, a new token with the scopes `["basic", "profile", "other"]` would be requested.

 ## Development